nklayman/vue-cli-plugin-electron-builder/docs/guide/recipes.md

 :::warning
 Breakpoints will not be detected in your Vue app during the initial launch of Electron.
 Reload the window to stop on these breakpoints.
 :::

+## Multi Platform Build

+> To build your app for platforms other than your dev system

+By default, electron-builder builds for current platform and architecture.
+However, you can use the electron-builder CLI to create builds for other platforms ([more info here](https://www.electron.build/multi-platform-build)).

+All arguments passed to the `electron:build` command will be forwarded to the electron-builder.
+Available arguments are [here](https://www.electron.build/cli).
+To set the platforms to build for, add them as a CLI arg to the `electron:build` command, optionally followed by the installers you want to build for that platform.

+#### Example

+To build a .deb installer for Linux and a NSIS installer for Windows:

+Using npm:

+`npm electron:build -- --linux deb --win nsis` (Do not remove the extra double dashes)

+Using yarn:

+`yarn electron:build --linux deb --win nsis`